 We noticed that you're using an unsupported browser.
 The TripAdvisor website may not display properly.We support the following browsers: Windows: Internet Explorer, Mozilla Firefox, Google Chrome.
 Mac: Safari.

-Formerly the Nimitz Museum, the complex is now America's only museum centered on World War II's Pacific campaign.
+Formerly the Nimitz Museum, the complex is now the only museum in the Continental United States centered on World War II's Pacific campaign.
 Since 1968, the Museum has expanded to occupy a six-acre campus and gained a reputation as one of the...more

 All reviews two days pearl harbor pt boat history buff re enactments combat zone admiral nimitz events leading up greatest generation several hours japanese garden memorial garden living history we spent hours men and women on display great history

 This is a wonderful museum.
 There are options to spend a little time or a couple of days here.
 It is worth the two days!
 The ticket to get in is reasonable and is good for two days.
 A wonderful history of WWII in the...More

 Wow!
 Just when you are least expecting it, a fantastic museum that covers the war in the Pacific.
 You can spend hours here, learning, experiencing and digesting the action in the Pacific.
 I never would have expected a museum of this quality - it is...More

 I took a good friend from Seattle here.
 This time I joined the museum.
 I should have done it the first time.
 The museum is well-organized and well-maintained.
 Each of the videos are excellent.
 I highly recommend watching them all.